 Imagine partnering with an injured worker in a way that encouraged and supported them to engage in bricolage.

-When I listen to injured workers I invariably hear them verbalise their sense-making.
+When I listen to injured workers I invariably hear them verbalize their sense-making.
 They usually have an explanation that seems flawed to me at face value.
 It is often the product of multiple inputs from experts and friends, infused with fear of the unknown around their recovery and their vocation.
-My instinctive reaction is usually to start strategising over how to correct their errant perspective.
-This strategising is well intended but poorly informed.
+My instinctive reaction is usually to start strategizing over how to correct their errant perspective.
+This strategizing is well-intended but poorly informed.
 It assumes that people can be fixed by doing what I say.
 It fails to respect the sense-making they are immersed in and it imposes a pace that a flooded mind can not keep up with.
-It is anxiety provoking and it trespasses upon their learning.
+It is anxiety-provoking and it trespasses upon their learning.
 When we impose exercise programs we talk a lot about pacing, but we rarely consider how we pace the information dump, we tend to assume more information is always better.